afafbioinfo/IPANEMAP/README.md

 the method will attempt to locate, and use for the sampling phase of the method, two files `5sRNADMSMG.txt` and `5sRNANMIA.txt` in each of the `soft` and `hard` directories.

-### Misc options
- - `WorkingDir`: Main output directory for temp files and final results
- - `LogFile`: Name of file gathering the accumulated log

 ### Sampling options
  - `DoSampling`: If set to `true`, IPANEMAP will always re-generate a representative structural sample (even if one can already be found)
  - `NumStructures`: Number of structures per condition, generated to approximate the pseudo-Boltzmann ensemble
  - `Temperature`: Temperature (in Celsius) used for the sampling
  - `m` and `b`: Slope and intercept used in the *reactivity to pseudo-energy* conversion (see Deigan et al, PNAS 2009)

+### Misc options
+ - `WorkingDir`: Main output directory for temp files and final results
+ - `LogFile`: Name of file gathering the accumulated log

 ## How to
  - How do I perform a *pure thermodynamic*/constraints-free prediction?
  Simply make sure that no constraint file named `{RNA}{Cond}.txt` is found in either `{SoftConstraintsDir}` or `{HardConstraintsDir}`, and IPANEMAP will default to a purely thermodynamic sampling (you may safely ignore the warning).
  - How do I specify a different sequence for some specific condition?
-If a FASTA file named `{RNA}{Cond}.fa` is found in either of the condition directories, then its sequence will be used instead of the main FASTA file.
 This can be useful when minor variants of the original sequence have been probed (eg Mutate-and-Map protocols).
+When available, hard constraint files already specify a sequence, which is used instead of the main FASTA file for the sampling.
+For reactivity/SHAPE data files, if a FASTA file named `{RNA}{Cond}.fa` is found in either of the condition directories, then its sequence will be used instead of the main FASTA file.